Collaborations are a key part of Regeneron's strategy and mission

 Astellas has a non-exclusive license to Regeneron’s VelocImmune technology for use in internal research programs to discover human monoclonal antibody products.
 The license was executed in 2007 and, in 2010, Regeneron and Astellas agreed to extend the license through 2023.
 Under the amended agreement, Astellas made a $165 million upfront payment to Regeneron in 2010 and will make another payment of $130 million in June 2018 unless Astellas terminates the agreement prior to that date.

-Announced in 2014, Regeneron and Avalanche are collaborating on the development of novel gene therapy vectors and proprietary molecules, discovered jointly by Avalanche and Regeneron, and developed using the Avalanche Ocular BioFactory™,an adeno-associated virus (AAV)-based platform.
-Avalanche has received an upfront cash payment and will receive contingent payments of up to $640 million upon achievement of certain development and regulatory milestones, plus a royalty on any potential worldwide net sales of collaboration products.
-The collaboration covers up to eight distinct therapeutic targets, and, as part of the agreement, Regeneron has a time-limited right of first negotiation for certain rights to AVA-101, Avalanche's gene therapy product targeting vascular endothelial growth factor (VEGF).
+Announced in 2014, Regeneron and Adverum are collaborating on the development of novel gene therapy vectors and proprietary molecules, discovered jointly by Adverum and Regeneron, and developed using the Avalanche Ocular BioFactory™, an adeno-associated virus (AAV)-based platform.
+Adverum has received an upfront cash payment and will receive contingent payments of up to $640 million upon achievement of certain development and regulatory milestones, plus a royalty on any potential worldwide net sales of collaboration products.
+The collaboration covers up to eight distinct therapeutic targets, and, as part of the agreement, Regeneron has a time-limited right of first negotiation for certain rights to AVA-101, Adverum's gene therapy product targeting vascular endothelial growth factor (VEGF).

 Regeneron Genetics Center Collaborators

 Learn more about Regeneron Genetics Center Collaborators here.

 Collaborations with academic institutions couple Regeneron's proprietary technologies with the deep expertise of academic researchers.
 Through Regeneron’s Academic VelocImmune Investigators Program (Academic VIP) and other strategic agreements, researchers at institutions including Columbia University Medical Center, The University of Texas Southwestern Medical Center at Dallas and the Icahn School of Medicine at Mount Sinai are provided with access to the VelocImmune technology platform.
 Scientists at these universities may use VelocImmune mice to generate antibodies against their research targets and conduct research to discover potential human therapeutics based on the antibodies.